 Each person appointed to this category must have:

-(a) a university degree or equivalent in technical sciences and/or engineering, safety engineering or nuclear engineering, physics, chemistry.
+university degree or equivalent in technical sciences and/or engineering, safety engineering or nuclear engineering, physics, chemistry .

 In addition, each person assigned to this category must fully comply with at least one of the following requirements, while all persons assigned to this category must collectively comply with all of these requirements:

-(b) at least 5years of relevant experience in the field of nuclear safety and participation in the drafting of the safety justification documents for radioactive waste management, i.e. the technical design and/or safety justification documents for a radioactive waste management facility and/or a radioactive waste disposal facility, and/or participation in the regulatory review of those documents.
+at least 5 years of relevant experience in the field of nuclear safety and participation in the drafting of radioactive waste management process related safety justification documents, i.e. the technical design and/or safety justification documents for a radioactive waste management facility and/or a radioactive waste disposal facility, and/or participation in the regulatory review of these documents;

-(c) experience in playing a leading role in the preparation of technical design and safety justification documents for at least 1 radioactive waste management facility, including radioactive waste repositories, and/or carrying out a regulatory review in this field;
+experience in drafting at least one technical design and/or safety justification documents or part thereof for a radioactive waste management facility, including repositories, and/or experience in carrying out the regulatory review of at least one of such documents or part thereof;

-has drafted at least one technical design and/or safety justification documents or part thereof for a radioactive waste repository and/or has carried out the regulatory review of these documents or part thereof including experience in the assessment of scenarios for the development of disposal facilities and the effectiveness of safety barriers in assessing dispersion of radionuclides in environment;
+experience in assessing the development scenarios of radioactive waste repositories and the effectiveness of safety barriers, experience in assessing the dispersion of radionuclides in the environment;

-(e) has drafted the technical design of a and its safety justification documentation or part of thereof for radioactive waste management facility and/or has carried out the regulatory review of those documents related to the fire safety of a radioactive waste management facility;
+experience in assessing the fire safety of a radioactive waste management facility.

-5.3.2.4.
-Expert category: civil engineering and structural mechanical engineering
+Expert category: Civil engineering and Structural Mechanical Engineering

 Functions:

-Review of the nuclear facility‘s design, safety justification and investigation documents (parts of the documents) in relation to the review of the design assumptions, modelling, calculations and evaluation of test results, ageing management of structures, systems and components that affect safety and/or perform safety functions (including existing and/or to be designed
+review of the nuclear facility‘s design, safety justification and investigation documents (parts of the documents) in relation to the review of the design assumptions, modelling, calculations and evaluation of test results, ageing management of structures, systems and components that affect safety and/or perform safety functions (including existing and/or to be designed

-Minimum staff required: at least 2 people.
+Minimum staff required: at least 2 persons.

 Requirements: